nghttp2/nghttp2/README.rst

 ++++++++++++++++++++++++++++++++++++++

 The ``shrpx`` is a multi-threaded reverse proxy for SPDY/HTTPS.
 It converts SPDY/HTTPS traffic to plain HTTP.
-It can be used as SSL/SPDY proxy with the http proxy (e.g., Squid) in the backend.
-To enable SSL/SPDY proxy mode, use ``--spdy-proxy`` option.
+It is first developed as a reverse proxy, but now can be used as a forward proxy.
+For example, with ``--spdy-proxy`` (``-s`` in shorthand) option, it can be used as secure SPDY proxy with a proxy (e.g., Squid) in the backend.
+With ``--cliet-proxy`` (``-p``) option, it acts like an ordinaly forward proxy but expects secure SPDY proxy in the backend.
+Thus it becomes an adapter to secure SPDY proxy for clients which does not support secure SPDY proxy.
 It also supports configuration file.
 See ``--conf`` option and sample configuration file ``shrpx.conf.sample``.

 We briefly describe the architecture of ``shrpx`` here.
 It has a dedicated thread which listens on server sockets.
 When it accepted